zckpp/angular-ssn-dashboard-angular/README.md

-This project was designed for Carnegie System Access Request Approval Process.
+This project was designed for Carnegie Invalid SSN Management Process.

 The backend endpoint is configured in PHP and data saved in MySQL.